AMDmi3/opening_hours.js/docs/holidays.md

 Note that the array of date definitions can hold an optional array of `address.state` strings.
 When this list is present, the holiday is only applied when `address.state` is contained in that array of strings.

-## Holiday definition data format: SH
+### Holiday definition data format: SH

 School holiday (`SH`) definitions look a little bit different.
-This is because one school holiday usually is more than one day and because `SH` are different for each year/can not mathematically calculated (at least the countries the @ypid has seen so far).
+This is because school holidays usually spans multiple days and because `SH` are different for each year/can not be mathematically calculated (at least the countries that @ypid has seen so far).
-This is not very nice, but as we are hackers, we can just grab this data, convert it into this format and now also have `SH` support.
+This is not very nice, but as we are hackers, we can just grab this data and convert it into the data format documented here.
 This is what @ypid has been doing for all states in Germany using the [convert_ical_to_json][ohlib.convert-ical-to-json] script.

 Now to the data format.
 It consists of an array of dictionaries.
 Each dictionary defines one school holiday.
 The `name` key defines the name of the school holiday, again preferably in local language.
-The integer keys (years) define time range definition for the given year.
+The integer keys define the year.
 The time range definition is an array consisting of a multiple of 4 integers.

-Meaning of the interes:
+Meaning of the integers:

-1 and 2.: Month and day of the first day of the school holiday.
+1 and 2: Month and day of the first day of the school holiday.

-3 and 4.: Month and day of the last day of the school holiday.
+3 and 4: Month and day of the last day of the school holiday.

 Multiple time ranges can be defined.